eda-ricercatore/sardegna-scala/notes/tate2014-notes.md

 	environments (IDEs), to carry out code completion.
 	Text editors, or IDEs, can have built-in proof engines to prove or disprove assertions, based on the type model \cite[\S7, pp. 254]{Tate2014}.
++ Type declaration requires a type and a natural number
+	\cite[\S7, pp. 254-255]{Tate2014}:
+	- "Indexed by" allows the numeric parameter to change across a data structure.
+	- "Parameterized by" implies that the entire data structure contains only one element type.